Lifestyle

 Chattanooga

-When you ask is Tennessee a good place to retire, Chattanooga is one of the cities to think of first.
+Chattanooga is one of the first places people think of when they’re curious about retiring in Tennessee.
 Both Chattanooga and the nearby mountain community of Signal Mountain have plenty of walking trails and outdoor activities.
 You’ll also have access to all the amenities you’d get with big-city living, including plenty of restaurants and shops.

 Franklin